The Alliance for Gun Responsibility Foundation is a small but mighty team supported by amazing fellows, interns, partners, vendors, and volunteers.

 Kristen comes to the Alliance for Gun Responsibility after doing communications and advocacy work for a wide range of progressive campaigns and non-profits at both the national and state level.
 In 2018, she was brought on as Communications Director for the Yes On 1639 Campaign and has since joined the Alliance where she oversees all things communications.
 Originally from Albuquerque, New Mexico, Kristen can now be found in Seattle working very hard to keep her plants alive.
 Email Kristen.

 Logan Rysemus, Chapter Team Advocacy Coordinator

 Logan started with the Alliance for Gun Responsibility as a team member that worked to pass I-1639 in 2018.
-Post campaign, Logan became the Advocacy Organizer for the Alliance, joining the Advocacy Team in all things field and grassroots activism.
+Post campaign, Logan became the Chapter Team Advocacy Coordinator for the Alliance, joining the Advocacy Team in all things field and grassroots activism.
 In his spare time, Logan is a dedicated activist who works to help improve our prison system, environmental protections, and LGBTQIA/women’s rights.
 He currently lives in Seattle with his English Bulldog, Willow, and attends Seattle University pursuing a MPA.
 Email Logan.

 Maureen McGregor, Strategic Engagement Director

 Maureen has spent her entire career working on progressive issues like gender equality and the environment.
 In 2018, she was part of the campaign team that helped pass I-1639 and in 2019 she joined the Alliance as the Strategic Engagement Director.
 In this role, she works to manage our online presence and heads up our fundraising strategies.
 When not working, she can be found in Ballard with her family and amazing book club!
 Email Maureen.